 Later that night, after hours of shoveling and after my energy had finally gone out, a guy friend of mine asked me how my day went.
 I explained the process, how exhausting it had been, how much we had accomplished.
 He was impressed, and I found myself wondering why.
 Impressive because I had done a man’s job?
 Impressive because I was a woman?
 Impressive because I showed myself as strong and capable, being a woman completely aside?

-I wouldn’t consider myself a ‘feminist’ in the strict term of the word, but that’s because feminists have always brought about a picture of a crazed woman holding a vulgar sign in my mind.
-No, I’m not one of those feminists, but definitely proud of being a woman.
+I label myself a ‘feminist’ – but not someone who thinks that being proud of my womanhood means stepping on men in the process.
 When my friend nodded his head at me in respect for my hard labor, I wondered if I could feel pride, or if feeling pride was feeling pride for doing a man’s work and not about the task itself.
 It was a mix of feelings, something that still rings true in so many places in society today.
 Female accomplishments are respective to the gender, Wow, you did yard work and you’re a woman.
 Impressive!
 I even question myself sometimes, am I proud of what I accomplished in the yard because I am a woman doing a man’s task?
 Or proud because I’m strong just in the simple definition of the word?
 It’s an interesting concept.

 What I remember most about that day of yard work though, is not the labor or whether my friend had seen me as a woman or a person.
 It was that moment right before going into the house when my father had put his arm around my shoulders and said, simply, ‘Thank you.’
 In that moment, side by side, arm sweat mixing together, gnats circling our heads, I didn’t feel like a daughter, or even a woman.
 I felt like an equal.